Knowledge Base

 1. Get the element using the context parameter and store it in the "elementStr" variable.

-2. Get the length of the string passed in by using the options param method.
+2. Get the length of the string using the param method.

 3. Return the string as is by storing it in the "responsiveString" variable.